Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 If the person is less experienced than you, congratulations; you just taught somebody something.
 If they’re more experienced, they might critique your explanation by pointing out holes in your reasoning.
 Now you understand it even more.

-A bug in production probably wasn’t covered by an automated test.
+A bug in production wasn’t covered by a correct automated test.
 Solidify the bugfix by writing a test.

 Much better than saying “I fixed the bug” is adding “and I wrote a test so it shouldn’t happen again.”
 Incremental improvements like that are what make a robust codebase.

-What are your favorite debugging tips?
-What makes a real difference in your ability to quickly identify a bug?
+What makes a real difference in your ability to find and confidently fix bugs?